Rana-Mudassir/countries-details-react-capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the opportunity to dream big.
+I would like to thanks Behance for their design contributions to this project.
+Special thanks to the author of the design [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) for his wonderful design creation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>